 1855: Oswego is incorporated.
 The first village board members elected after Oswego was incorporated included John W. Chapman, Lewis B. Judson, John M. Crothers, Frederick Coffin and Walter Loucks.

-1861: Civil War breaks out.
+1861: The Civil War breaks out.
 Torchlight rallies held at the Kendall County Courthouse and the National Hotel in Oswego.

 1867: An overheated stovepipe leads to a devastating fire in early February that burns down every building on the east side of Main Street from Washington Street north to Jackson Street.
 Losses include the stately National Hotel.
 Construction begins almost immediately on new brick buildings to replace the old frame structures.